-Raspberry Zinger Cake is a copycat Little Debbie Snack Cake recipe that is going to blow your mind.
+Raspberry Zinger Cake is a copycat Hostess Snack Cake recipe that is going to blow your mind.
 You won’t believe what is under that luscious frosting on top.
 This super moist raspberry cake tastes just like a Raspberry Zinger snack cake.

-If you like Little Debbie raspberry zingers snack cakes, you’re going to love this Raspberry Zinger Poke Cake.
+If you like Hostess raspberry zingers snack cakes, you’re going to love this Raspberry Zinger Poke Cake.

 It is moist and flavorful and has a tangy surprise right underneath the frosting layer.